 Counseling.
 General pastoring.
 Adams gives three motives for making his translation of the New Testament: "the first motive was personal -- I wanted to be confronted with every book, every passage and every word of the New Testament in a vital, life-changing way"; to put the Bible in the everyday speech of the American public, avoiding the various extremes of woodenness, archaic language, a lofty literary tone and loose paraphrase; to capture the counseling nuances and the pastoral concern inherent in the original writings, matters often lost in translation.
 Marginal notations and footnotes address dozens of topics of practical use to counselors.
 The Supplemental Helps provide a 60 page summary of nouthetic counseling -- both methodological and conceptual -- and a ready reference.
 [Supplemental Helps reprinted as Helps for Counselors.]

-____, The Christian Counselor's Wordbook: A Primer of Nouthetic Counseling.
-Alternate title: THE LANGUAGE OF COUNSELING and THE CHRISTIAN COUNSELOR'S WORDBOOK: A PRIMER OF NOUTHETIC COUNSELING.
-ISBN: 0310510619 9780310510611.
+____, The Christian Counselor's Wordbook: A Primer of Nouthetic Counseling, Phillipsburg, NJ: Presbyterian & Reformed Publishing Co., 1981, 82 pp. Alternate title: THE LANGUAGE OF COUNSELING and THE CHRISTIAN COUNSELOR'S WORDBOOK: A PRIMER OF NOUTHETIC COUNSELING.

-____, The Christian Counselor's Wordbook: A Primer of Nouthetic Counseling, Phillipsburg, New Jersey: Presbyterian & Reformed, 1981, 90 pp. (Reprinted by Zondervan in The Language of Counseling.)
+____, Christian Counselor's Wordbook: A Primer in Nouthetic Counseling, Phillipsburg, New Jersey: Presbyterian & Reformed, 1981, 90 pp. [Reprinted by Zondervan in The Language of Counseling.]